fogus/spiel/echtzeitspiel/podstavec/README.markdown

 Final scoring
 =============

-As mentioned, the value of the players' dsiplay is determined by the default relative color values:
+As mentioned, the value of the players' display is determined by the default relative color values:

  * A red ball beats
  * A white ball beats
  * A black ball

 Only the actively pedestalized balls in the players' display at game's end count toward the score.

 An example scoring for a truncated game is as follows:

  Bidder                  | Bid
  :-----------------------|:--------------------------